A renewable resolve

 “We sat down and we had to have a very honest conversation about whether we wanted to stay in Puerto Rico and see this through.
 That really put our desire to be entrepreneurs and our faith — in ourselves and what we wanted to do — to the test.”

 But her father had also demonstrated that embracing uncertainty and working hard for the promise of a better future was worth it.
 And she already knew she had it in her to adapt.
 They felt that their startup was needed now more than ever for the people of Puerto Rico, so they set out to work.

 The months after Maria turned into what news media described as the worst blackout in U.S. history, with power restored to most of the island very slowly over many months.
-But during that time, partnered with nonprofits and NGOs, Carballido Clerch and Laboy Colondres helped install more than 200 microgrids around the island, mostly in remote areas in the countryside, providing electricity to communities that would otherwise may not have gotten power for a long time.
+But during that time, partnered with nonprofits and NGOs, Carballido Clerch and Laboy Colondres helped install more than 200 microgrids around the island, mostly in remote areas in the countryside, providing electricity to communities that otherwise may not have gotten power for a long time.
 The urgency of this relief work also turned out to be vital training, helping them gain quick experience, what Carballido Clerch called their “baptism by fire.”
 Their company, Genmoji, was officially born.